 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies, excluding long-term intercompany accounts receivables and payables, are recognized in the income statement.
-Foreign exchange gains and losses relating to long-term intercompany foreign currency loans are regarded as part of the net investment in the foreign entity and are recognized in 'other comprehensive income' (OCI).
+Foreign exchange gains and losses relating to long-term intercompany foreign currency loans are regarded as part of the net investment in the foreign entity and are recognized in OCI.

 Translation differences on non-monetary items, such as equities held at fair value through profit or loss, are reported as part of the fair value gain or loss.
-Translation differences on non-monetary items, such as equities classified as available-for-sale financial assets, are included in 'other comprehensive income' (OCI).
+Translation differences on non-monetary items, such as equities classified as available-for-sale financial assets, are included in OCI.